johnmmason/templates/README.md

 # johnmmason/templates
-A collection of various templates.
+#### A collection of various templates:

-Contents:
-* utst_weekly: an HTML email template with simple graphics used by the UT Austin sailing team
+* **utst_weekly**: an HTML email template with simple graphics used by the UT Austin sailing team

+#### Usage:

+Templates are intended for use only as described above, however I encourage you to use my work as a reference or starting point for your own projects.